 Starting off with chilled beats and a little history on The RZA I start to feel like this is a meditation I can truly relate to.

 RZA starts with preparing your body and getting away from distractions such as your phone.
 He encourages you to get comfortable in a chill environment, plant your feet to the ground, breath and be patient.

 (EP3) Fan Your Flames

-Starts with a brief introduction of how being isolated on Stanton Island, NY and cut off from the mainstream forces Wu-Tang to find their own sound.
+It starts with a brief introduction of how being isolated on Stanton Island, NY and cut off from the mainstream forces.
+Also how Wu-Tang find their own sound.